 - The child is significantly dehydrated: sunken eyes, lethargic, not making tears, not urinating.

-- Multiple children affected by injury or serious illness at the same time.
+- Multiple children are affected by injury or serious illness at the same time.

 If a child has any of the following symptoms, get medical attention within one hour:

 - Fever in any age child who looks more than mildly ill